jeremy-beasley/dotfiles/README.md

 ### install.sh
 This is the core script that coordiates all the others.
 The major steps it takes are:
-	1. Soure common function in `system/*`
+	1. Sources common function in `system/*`.
-	2. Updates the dotfiles from this repo on Github
+	2. Updates the dotfiles from this repo on Github.
-	3. Creates symlinks from this repo to where bash expects it
+	3. Creates symlinks from this repo to where bash expects it.
-	4. Configures vim from `vim/`
+	4. Configures vim from `vim/`.
-	5. Configures other package managers from `install/`
+	5. Configures other package managers from `install/`.
-	6. Runs tests from `test`
+	6. Runs tests from `test`.
-	7. Install any extra stuff based on local configurations from in `extra/`
+	7. Installs any extra stuff based on local configurations found in `extra/`.

 ### bin/
 Contains additional functions:
 	- `dotfiles` is used to update the macos defaults and dock settings.
+	- `tat` attaches or creates a tmux session named the same as the current directory.

 ### git/
 Contains git configuration files: `.gitconfig` and `.gitignore_global`